 Benefits of Light Therapy

 In summary, light, red light and near infrared light therapy fall in different wavelengths on the electromagnetic spectrum and provide very different benefits.
-Sunlighten’s 3-in-1 Infrared Saunas provide color light and infrared (near, mid and far) therapies to provide the best therapeutic experience possible.
+Sunlighten offers light therapy in a handheld device and in their infrared saunas.
+The lumiNIR light wand offers four different LED light options to treat specific concerns.
+The mPulse 3-in-1 infrared sauna provides color light and infrared (near, mid and far) therapies to provide the best therapeutic experience possible.

 Additionally, there are also differences between Near, Mid and Far-infrared light!
 We utilize all three in our saunas to provide the most benefit for those looking to have a happier and healthier lifestyle.